Skip to main content

 • the dissemination and promotion of the results of educational evaluation;

-• any processes that can contribute to the quality and improvement of teaching and education;
+• any processes that may contribute to the quality and improvement of teaching and education;

-• the elaboration of educational indicators for each autonomous community.
+• the elaboration of educational indicators of the autonomous community.

 Both the characteristics and the functions of these bodies are different in each autonomous community.